-- a) Place patient in position of comfort. - b) Assist patient with administration of patient's own prescribed nitroglycerin.
+- a) Place patient in position of comfort. - b) Assist patient with administration of patient's own prescribed Nitroglycerin.
 May be repeated in 3-5 minutes if chest pain persists, blood pressure is greater than 90 mm Hg, and pulse is greater than 60 bpm.
-Maximum three doses total (patient and EMT-B assisted). - Assess and treat for shock if indicated. - d) Constantly monitor airway and reassess vital signs every 5 minutes.
+Maximum three doses total (patient and EMT-B assisted). - c) Assess and treat for shock if indicated. - d) Constantly monitor airway and reassess vital signs every 5 minutes.

-NITROGLYCERIN IS CONTRAINDICATED FOR ANY PATIENT HAVING TAKEN MEDICATION FOR ERECTILE DYSFUNCTION (EG, VIAGRATM, LEVITRATM, OR CIALISTM) WITHIN THE PAST 48 HOURS.
+NITROGLYCERIN IS CONTRAINDICATED FOR ANY PATIENT HAVING TAKEN MEDICATION FOR ERECTILE DYSFUNCTION (eg, VIAGRATM, LEVITRATM, OR CIALISTM) WITHIN THE PAST 48 HOURS.
 MEDICAL CONSULTATION IS REQUIRED TO OVERRIDE THIS CONTRAINDICATION.

-IF THE PATIENT'S BLOOD PRESSURE DROPS MORE THAN 20 MM HG AFTER ADMINISTRATION OF NITROGLYCERIN, OBTAIN MEDICAL CONSULTATION BEFORE FURTHER ADMINISTRATION.
+IF THE PATIENT'S BLOOD PRESSURE DROPS MORE THAN 20 mm Hg AFTER ADMINISTRATION OF NITROGLYCERIN, OBTAIN MEDICAL CONSULTATION BEFORE FURTHER ADMINISTRATION.

-Additional doses of nitroglycerin require medical consultation.
+Additional doses of Nitroglycerin require medical consultation.

-- f) Initiate IV LR KVO. - g) If patient has a prescription or previous history of nitroglycerin use, administer nitroglycerin: 0.4 mg SL.
+- f) Initiate IV LR KVO. - g) Shall perform a 12 lead ECG for patients with ACS.
+(NEW '08) (If trained, providers may perform a 15 lead ECG.) - h) If patient has a prescription or previous history of Nitroglycerin use, administer Nitroglycerin: 0.4 mg SL.
 May be repeated if symptoms persist, and BP is greater than 90 mm Hg, and pulse is greater than 60 bpm, to a maximum dose of 1.2 mg.

-CARDIAC EMERGENCIES: CHEST PAIN (Continued)
+CARDIAC EMERGENCIES: CHEST PAIN/ACUTE CORONARY SYNDROME (Continued)

-- h) If patient does not have a prescription or previous history of nitroglycerin use, an IV must be established prior to administration; then administer nitroglycerin as above. - i) If IV cannot be established, nitroglycerin may be administered with medical consultation. - j) Identify rhythm and treat according to appropriate algorithm. - k) Administer additional doses of nitroglycerin. - Consider morphine sulfate.
-2-10 mg slow IV/IM/IO Administer 1-2 mg/min - m) Consider aspirin 324 mg or 325 mg chewed, if acute myocardial infarction is suspected.
+- If patient does not have a prescription or previous history of Nitroglycerin use, an IV must be established prior to administration; then administer nitroglycerin as above. - j) If IV cannot be established, Nitroglycerin may be administered with medical consultation. - k) Identify rhythm and treat according to appropriate algorithm. - I) Administer additional doses of Nitroglycerin. - m) Consider Morphine Sulfate.
+2-10 mg slow IV/IM/IO Administer 1-2 mg/min - n) Consider aspirin 324 mg or 325 mg chewed, if acute myocardial infarction is suspected.
 (Paramedic may perform without consult.) - 4.
 Continue General Patient Care.